Editor’s note: This is a recurring post with regularly verified account details. Last verified on July 1, 2020.

-- Cash deposit fee: $0 for the first $5,000 in monthly deposits; $1 for every $1,000 deposited after that
+- Cash deposit fee: $0 for the first $5,000 in monthly deposits; $1 for every $1,000 deposited after your first $5,000

-Capital One Bank Network
+Capital One Terms

 Capital One Additional Features

-U.S. Bank: Best Small Business Checking Account for Limited Transactions
+U.S. Bank: Best for Limited Transactions

 U.S. Bank Introductory Offer

-U.S. Bank offers a 50% discount on your first check order up to $50, regardless of how long it takes you to order your first checks.
+U.S. Bank offers a 50% discount on your first check order up to $50, regardless of how long it takes you to order your first check.
 It also offers the following introductory offers for business checking account holders: